METU ESAU BRANCH – MOYO DISTRICT

 Therefore, MESA being one of the few organized groups in Moyo district, they wrote a proposal and the district bought for them a milling machine worth shs3,300,000.
 Metu sub county gave the group a piece of land in METU town where a shelter has been constructed to house the milling machine.
 The group uses the same committee to manage, run and maintain the machine and the profits made are put in their savings scheme for expansion and sustainability.

 The grant is meant to support income generating activities (IGAs) for PWDs and employment as a way of improving their income status.
 Activities supported by the grant include agricultural production, agro processing, trade, micro-credit savings and loan associations, and small scale industries among others.
-Political Support

 Using the skills in advocacy and leadership given to the group by ESAU Secretariat, MESA has put them in good practice.
 During the previous LC 5 elections, the group organized themselves and invited one of the contestants for the LC 5 seat to address them.
 On learning the progress of the group, and their concerns, he pledged 1 million shillings which he delivered a week after.